 How agile is your organization?
-Get your agile readiness assessment here!
+Get your free agile readiness assessment!

 Employees seek for a healthy symbiosis of work, life and purpose.
-Agile can help organizations to get there.
+Agile workplace transformation can help organizations to get there.

 A recent study finds that nowhere else in the world employees are as unhappy at their workplace as in Germany.
 Less than one in four (23%) is engaged with his or her job, while the European average lies at 41%.
 No doubt, employees in Germany are smart and talented, work for exciting companies, get promoted and even belong to the top earners.
 But, according to the same study, German employees also miss personal fulfillment and they perceive that they cannot harness their “true self” at work.

 There are three main factors that fundamentally change today’s work life:

 - Digitalization creates new business opportunities that require new and fast changing skills.
 Employees need to continuously learn and adjust.

 - Global connectivity and new collaboration tools allow employees to work independent of actual place and time.

 - AI and automation enable to reduce manual routine work, while focusing on more creative and innovative tasks.

 This blurs the boundaries between work and private life.
 Employees look for personal fulfillment in their work life and a sense of purpose in what they are doing.
 It is crucial that personal values and values of the company truly match.
 Problems arise if they don’t.